-RGB/YPRPB 3
+RGB/YP_RP_B 3 4

-These inputs use a set of 4 RCA connectors.
+These inputs use a set of 4 RCA connectors and 5 BNC connectors.
 RGB and Component signals can be applied to each set of connectors.
+With this video signals is possible to set YPrPb video mode.